 - 1-2 tsp Vanilla Extract (1 tsp if using vanilla protein, 2 tsp if using unflavored)

 - 1/4 tsp Baking Soda

 - 15g Chopped Sugar-Free Chocolate or Chocolate Chips (I use Lily's)

 - Preheat your oven to 350 degrees F.

-- Combine all of your dry ingredients (minus the chocolate chips) in a large bowl.
+- Combine all of your dry ingredients (minus the chocolate) in a large bowl.

 - Add in the butter and vanilla extract, then mix together with a silicone spatula until a dough forms.

 - Chop up your chocolate and fold it into the dough.